fugu13/site/content/blog/static-perseus-tip/index.md

 ---
 title: Quick Tip for Static Perseus Websites
 date: '2023-11-02T12:50:00-08:00'
+description: Using main_export and the right CLI commands for static Perseus.
 ---

 It took me a bit to put all the pieces together, so I'm posting them here in one place.